Lockheed YF-12: NASA testing

 The YF-12 and SR-71 originally suffered from severe control issues that affected both the engines and the physical control of the aircraft.
 Wind testing at NASA Dryden and YF-12 research flights developed computer systems that nearly completely solved the performance issues.
-Testing revealed vortices from the nose chines interfering with intake air, which led to the development of a computer control system for the engine air bypasses.
-A computer system to reduce unstarts was also developed, which greatly improved stability.
+Testing revealed vortices from the nose chines interfering with intake air, which led to the development of a computer control system to open the forward bypass doors.
+A computer system to reduce unstarts was also developed.
 They also developed a flight engineering computer program called Central Airborne Performance Analyzer (CAPA) that relayed engine data to the pilots and informed them of any faults or issues with performance and indicated the severity of malfunctions.

 Another system called Cooperative Airframe-Propulsion Control System (CAPCS) greatly improved the control of supersonic aircraft in flight.
 At such high speeds even minor changes in direction caused the aircraft to change position by thousands of feet, and often had severe temperature and pressure changes.
 CAPCS reduced these deviations by a factor of 10.
 The overall improvements increased range of the SR-71 by 7 percent.

 Of the three YF-12As, AF Ser.
 No. 60-6934 was damaged beyond repair by fire at Edwards AFB during a landing mishap on 14 August 1966; its rear half was salvaged and combined with the front half of a Lockheed static test airframe to create the only SR-71C.

 YF-12A, AF Ser.
 No. 60-6936 was lost on 24 June 1971 due to an in-flight fire caused by a failed fuel line; both pilots ejected safely just north of Edwards AFB.
 YF-12A, AF Ser.
 No. 60-6935 is the only surviving YF-12A; it was recalled from storage in 1969 for a joint USAF/NASA investigation of supersonic cruise technology, and then flown to the National Museum of the United States Air Force at Wright-Patterson Air Force Base near Dayton, Ohio on 17 November 1979.

 A fourth YF-12 aircraft, the "YF-12C", was actually the second SR-71A (AF Ser.
 No. 61–7951).
 This SR-71A was re-designated as a YF-12C and given the fictitious Air Force Serial Number 60-6937 from an A-12 to maintain SR-71 secrecy.
 The aircraft was loaned to NASA for propulsion testing after the loss of YF-12A (AF Ser.
 No. 60–6936) in 1971.
 The YF-12C was operated by NASA until September 1978, when it was returned to the Air Force.

 The YF-12 had a real-field sonic-boom overpressure value between 33.5 and 52.7 N/m2 (0.7 to 1.1 lb/ft2) – below 48 was considered "low".